laravel/laravel/readme.md

 ## Publish Assets
 1. `php artisan vendor:publish --provider "Digbang\\Backoffice\\BackofficeServiceProvider" --tag assets --force`

+## SPECIAL DIRECTORIES
-## Folder Permissions
+Permissions
-Directories
 ```
-// at the root of the project
+// at the root of the project (only on linux)
 sudo chgrp -R www-data storage bootstrap/cache
 sudo chmod -R ug+rwx storage bootstrap/cache
 ```

-Proxies
+Proxies (ensure the symlink exists...)
 ```
-// at the root of the project
+// ... if not; inside of the PHP container run
-mkdir proxies
-chmod -R 755 proxies
-chown www-data:www-data proxies/
+ln -s /proxies /proxies
 ```

 ## Repositories on Request